BIOLOGIC, DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Renflexis is available in vial form.

-The FDA-approved label for Renflexis lists common side effects including headache, cold and flu symptoms, abdominal pain, and infusion reactions.
+The FDA-approved label for Renflexis lists common side effects including respiratory tract infections, infusion-related reactions, headache, and abdominal pain.

-Rare but serious side effects listed for Renflexis can include blood disorders, severe infections, increased risk for certain types of cancer, liver failure, lupus-like syndrome, and the development of neurological conditions such as multiple sclerosis.
+Rare but serious side effects listed for Renflexis can include severe infections, low blood cell counts, increased risk for lymphoma and other cancers, liver damage leading to liver failure, lupus-like syndrome, hepatitis B virus reactivation, heart failure, severe allergic reactions, and nerve conditions such as multiple sclerosis.

 For more details about this treatment, visit: